Border Lands

 Cambodia

-There are border crossings to Cambodia at Aranya Prathet at the end of the Eastern Railway line, and at Khlong Yai at the extreme south-eastern tip of Trad province.
-Visas can be obtained for a 1000 Baht (officially $20.00) at the border or from the embassy in Bangkok.
-It is sometimes available as an E-Visa .
 The Aranya Prathet crossing tends to be very busy with Thais trying to visit the Casinos located just over the border, and foreigners taking an easy route to get a new 30 day Thailand visa.
-The immigration area, both sides of the border, is patrolled by Cambodian touts who seem to have a relationship with Cambodian immigration.
+The immigration area, both sides of the border, is patrolled by Cambodian touts who claim to have a friendly relationship with Cambodian immigration.

 It is, nevertheless, a popular route to Angkor Wat for foreign tourists: mini buses run everyday from Bangkok.
 From the Cambodian side of the border it is possible to hire a taxi to the capital Phnom Penh or to Siem Reap (for Angkor Wat), quite cheaply - as long as you avoid the taxis near the border.
 The Casinos operate also as hotels (600-800 Baht per room, per night).